 On June 4, 2011, while rock climbing near Gunnison, Colorado, Danielle had a tragic accident.
 She fell over 250 feet, breaking her ankles, femur, pelvis, and back in 2 places.
 She is now paralyzed at T6 and a wheelchair user.
 She had 6 surgeries and was hospitalized for 3 and a half months.
 Her surgeon believes she has survived the longest fall onto a hard surface, and wrote an article about it:

 Although her body was broken, her spirit is unchanged.
 While in the hospital, she was researching adaptive extreme sports.
-She has since learned to mono ski and hand cycle and has participated in various competitions in these sports, such as marathons and triathlons.
-She is involved with her local adaptive sports organization, Oregon Adaptive Sports, and looks forward to her travels to the Adaptive Sports Center in Crested Butte, Colorado for adaptive ski and mountain biking events around the country.
+She has since learned to mono ski, hand cycle, and play wheelchair basketball, and has participated in various competitions in these sports, such as marathons and triathlons.
+She is involved with her local adaptive sports organizations, Oregon Adaptive Sports and Seattle Adaptive Sports, and loves to travel to adaptive ski and mountain biking events around the country.
 Since her injury, she has completed her masters degree in occupational therapy at the University of Puget Sound in Tacoma, WA.
 Danielle is currently working as a hand therapist in Yelm, WA.